Curriculum Vitae

 Postdoc at Argonne

 I work closely with Andrew Hearin and others to develop models of the galaxy-halo connection, implemented with Python's JAX library to enable GPU acceleration and automatic differentiation.
-I am focusing on improving the scalability of our model to extremely large datasets by designing a framework that performs distributed parallel computation, while seamlessly preserving the advantages of JAX.
+I am focusing on improving the scalability of our model to extremely large datasets by designing a framework that performs distributed parallel computation, while seamlessly preserving the advantages of JAX (powered by the data science projects listed above).
 I plan on utilizing this framework to make self-consistent mock observations on cosmological simulations, thereby minimizing biases in the joint inference of cosmology and galaxy formation physics.

 PhD Thesis